SiddarGu/Performance-of-FCs-in-the-UK/README.md

 ![png](output_23_0.png)

-### Obviously, the top teams are performing exceptionally well (given the $50\%$ winrate line).
+### Obviously, the top teams are performing exceptionally well (given the 50% winrate line).
 Here, we can also plot the trend of standard deviation for win rate and goal ratio.
-We have to make sure there are no missing values so that the $std()$ function from numpy would work.
+We have to make sure there are no missing values so that the std() function from numpy would work.

 ```python